Georgia CTSA KL2 Scholars Program: Career Development for Junior Faculty in Clinical and Translational Science

 Purpose

 The goal of the Georgia CTSA KL2 Program is to support and enhance career development for junior faculty (MD, PhD, MD/PhD, or PharmD) interested in a career that encompasses clinical and translational science (CTS) and clinical and translational research (CTR).
 The KL2 Program supports career development for junior faculty from a wide variety of disciplines at the Georgia CTSA partner institutions: Emory University, Morehouse School of Medicine (MSM), Georgia Institute of Technology (Georgia Tech), and University of Georgia (UGA).
 The Georgia CTSA KL2 Program is committed to supporting junior faculty (Instructor or Assistant Professor level) at the partner institutions to become independent, established, and ethical clinical and translational science investigators.
 Trainees accepted into the Georgia CTSA KL2 Scholars program will receive salary support to enable them to spend at least 75% of their professional time (50% is allowed for trainees from surgery or surgical subspecialties) on clinical and translational research (CTR)/clinical and translational science (CTS) and research training.
-They will also receive a KL2 technical budget of $25,000 per year for research-related expenses and tuition for the Master of Science in Clinical Research (MSCR) degree or Certificate Program in Translational Science (CPTS) programs.
-Didactic research training is provided through the MSCR or CPTS programs and mentored research training under the direction of an established, federally funded clinical investigator at one of the collaborating institutions.
+They will also receive a KL2 technical budget of $25,000 per year for research-related expenses and tuition for the Master of Science in Clinical Research (MSCR) degree, Certificate Program in Translational Science (CPTS), or a menu of selected courses.
+Didactic research training is provided through the MSCR, CPTS, or selected courses and mentored research training under the direction of an established, federally funded clinical investigator at one of the collaborating institutions.
 Support in the Georgia CTSA KL2 Program will be provided for up to two years.
 The Georgia CTSA KL2 Program also provides opportunities for leadership training, mentor training, Team Science training, and Scientific Communications training.

 Announcement